Vocational Training Charitable Trust Foundation project

 With support from VTCT Foundation, the Centre for Appearance Research (CAR) will evaluate existing methods of support and intervention, plus embark on a new programme of research to help charities in this sector maximise their impact.

-View our series of workshops for members of the Appearance Collective (AC) and other charities that support people living with visible differences.
+CAR are running a series of workshops for members of the Appearance Collective (AC) and other charities that support people living with visible differences.

 Read about our latest work on the programme.